 Who doesn’t love some nice greasy pub food once in a while?
-This paleo scotch eggs recipe will satisfy that craving without sacrificing your health goals.
+This scotch egg recipe will satisfy that craving without sacrificing your health goals.

 What is a scotch egg?